-Are you troubled with the thought “What wear in interview?”
+Are you troubled with the thought “What wear in an interview?”

-If you are then you are not alone.
+If you are, then you are not alone.
 You must have heard or read about the importance of ‘looking the part’ when going for an interview.
-The stress that has been laid upon dressing appropriately when going for an interview naturally compels the candidates to constantly wonder “What wear in interview?”
+The stress that has been laid upon dressing appropriately when going for an interview naturally compels the candidates to wonder “What wear in an interview constantly?”

 So what do you do if there is nobody to guide you correctly?
 Ask yourselves the following questions.
 When you have answered them satisfactorily, it means that you have dressed suitably for your job interview.

-Some people don't care much, "what wear in interview?"
+Some people don't care much, "what wear in an interview?"

 In a typical corporate environment, the interviewer is not going to expect anything less than a trouser and a dress shirt.
-This elegant looks adds a little something to the personality.
-On the other hand wearing low neck T-shirts which reveal tattooed and pierced bodies give a lot of negative impression regarding your attitude and how seriously you take this job.
+This elegant look adds a little something to the personality.
+On the other hand, wearing low neck T-shirts which reveal tattooed and pierced bodies give a lot of negative impression regarding your attitude and how seriously you take this job.

-In a very strict and conservative business environment you have to dress as formally as possible.
-Still if you are unsure about how you should dress for a particular interview, it is always safe to dress a little more on the reserved or conservative side.
+In a rigorous and conservative business environment, you have to dress as formally as possible.
+Still, if you are unsure about how you should dress for a particular interview, it is always safe to wear a little more on the reserved or conservative side.

-Most people don’t contemplate about this factor but it is a strong aspect to consider when thinking about “what wear in interview?”
+Most people don’t contemplate this factor, but it is a high aspect to consider when thinking about “what wear in an interview?”
 The clothes you pick for the interview should be very comfortable to wear.
 They should be breathable and not at all tight enough to hinder breathing.

-If the clothes make you uncomfortable while you sit down for your interview, then there is a solid chance that you will be heavily distracted by the feel of your clothes around you.
+If the clothes make you uncomfortable while you sit down for your interview, then there is a substantial chance that you will be heavily distracted by the feel of your clothes around you.

 You never know what kind of atmosphere you walk into when you go for the interview.
-Wearing tight clothes that are made of fabric that does not allow breathing is going to give you a really tough time if the fans and the air conditioning stop.
+Wearing tight clothes that are made of fabric that does not allow breathing is going to give you a tough time if the fans and the air conditioning stopped.

 Clothes are a personal statement but wearing clothes that give away your body measurements send out a different signal in an environment where the focus is purely on qualifications and skills.

-Take a look at few of the basic things that should be included in the overall attire of female candidates.
+Take a look at few of the necessary things that should be included in the overall attire of female candidates.